-In her spare time, Sonia enjoys travelling the globe, arts, writing, and spending time with her family, including 6 beautiful grandchildren.
+In her spare time, Sonia enjoys traveling the globe, arts, writing, and spending time with her family, including 6 beautiful grandchildren.

-Sonia’s favourite thing about Australia: The freedom to be oneself.
+Sonia’s favorite thing about Australia: The freedom to be oneself.

 In 2012, Luis suffered an unexpected illness which caused him to reassess and change his life dramatically.
 He ended his current business ventures and joined the Global experience team.
 With a new perspective, he enjoyed more relaxation and better health.
 Luis brings his own business acumen and wisdom to the Global experience team.
 He currently assists with visiting homes in the Sydney area.

-Luis’ favourite thing about Australia: The outdoor life.
+Luis’ favorite thing about Australia: The outdoor life.

 She speaks both Indonesian and English.
 Agnes has been with Global experience since 2007, and she is so glad she crossed paths with Sonia to know how it feels to “work for a family".
-Agnes’ many hobbies include cooking (she loves Marion Grasby), playing with her niece, make-up artistry (she’s a qualified make-up artist, too!) and travelling.
-Some of her favourite cities are New York, Dubai and Singapore.
+Agnes’s many hobbies include cooking (she loves Marion Grasby), playing with her niece, make-up artistry (she’s a qualified make-up artist, too!), and traveling.
+Some of her favorite cities are New York, Dubai, and Singapore.

 Now, he’s one of Global experience’s veteran employees; he’s been with us since 2009.
 When he’s not managing the accounts for students, hosts, and clients, he enjoys playing video games, outdoor activities with his wife and children, and watching movies.

-Stone’s favourite thing about Australia: There are so many cultures living together and the great weather.
+Stone’s favorite thing about Australia: There are so many cultures living together and the great weather.

-Bon’s favourite thing about Australia: It’s a multicultural country.
+Bon’s favorite thing about Australia: It’s a multicultural country.

 Ai is from Sendai in Northern Japan and has been in Australia for almost 20 years.
 When she first came to Australia, she stayed with a South American family for 18 months, and to this day, they still keep in touch.
 She learned so much from her homestay family, and she sees them as her Australian parents.
 Her homestay’s grandchildren and her own children are now good friends!

-Ai’s favourite thing about Australia: From beaches to mountains, NSW to Northern Territory, every landscape in Australia is beautiful and unique.
+Ai’s favorite thing about Australia: From beaches to mountains, NSW to Northern Territory, every landscape in Australia is beautiful and unique.